mdn/curriculum/curriculum/2-core/3-scripting/6-7-functions.md

 - Named and anonymous functions.

-- Callback functions

-  - Understand that arguments to functions can themselves be functions.
+- Callback functions — understand that arguments to functions can themselves be functions, and what this pattern is used for

-- Understand the purpose of async functions and await (for easier writing of async JavaScript code) and what an example looks like (see also [6.11 Asynchronous JavaScript Fundamentals](./6-11-asynchronous-javascript-fundamentals.md)).
+- Understand the purpose of async functions and `await` (for easier writing of async JavaScript code) and what an example looks like (see also [6.11 Asynchronous JavaScript Fundamentals](./6-11-asynchronous-javascript-fundamentals.md)).

 - Arrow functions.